tonyleidong/OptimalFlow/docs/index.rst

       * *Well ensembled* - Each key component is ensemble of popular algorithms w/ optimal hyperparameters tuning included;

-      * *Hardly omission* - Using *Pipeline Cluster Traversal Experiments*, to cross-experiment with combined permutated input datasets, feature selection, and model selection;
+      * *Hardly omission* - Using *Pipeline Cluster Traversal Experiments*, to cross-experiment with combined permuted input datasets, feature selection, and model selection;

-      * *Scalable* - Each module could add new algorithms easily due to its ensemble and reuseable coding design;
+      * *Scalable* - Each module could add new algorithms easily due to its ensemble and reusable coding design;

       * *Adaptable* - *Pipeline Cluster Traversal Experiments* makes it easier to adapt unseen datasets with the right pipeline;